 Best for: business, media, entrepreneurship, strong alumni network

 Keio University is often compared to an Ivy-style private university in Japan.
-Founded in 1858, it is one of Japan’s oldest and most prestigious private universities, often considered one of the “two giants” of private universities alongside Waseda University.
+Founded in 1858, it is one of the oldest and most prestigious universities in Japan, often considered one of the “two giants” of private universities alongside Waseda University.
 Its greatest characteristic is its blend of historical depth and pragmatism—Keio boasts a very strong alumni network in the Japanese business, finance, consulting, and technology industries.
 The main campus is located in Mita, Minato-ku, Tokyo, and while the overall atmosphere is elite, it’s not rigid.

 For international students, Keio offers excellent resources.
 The university has four libraries located on the Mita, Hiyoshi, Yagami, and Shinanomachi campuses, with a total collection of 4,275,823 volumes as of October 2007, providing ample academic resources.
 In terms of accommodation, Keio provides single rooms in dormitories for some students, with a monthly rent of approximately 44,000–65,200 yen.
 An additional 20,000 yen maintenance fee is required for the first month, and usually no deposit or key money is required, which is really convenient for international students who have just arrived in Japan.